shoover/dotfiles/README.txt

-My dotfiles setup for bash, devtools, Mercurial, etc. Installer scripts assume Debian-based generic Linux and Windows Subsystem for Linux.
+My dotfiles setup for bash and devtools.
+Installer scripts assume Debian-based generic Linux and Windows Subsystem for Linux.
 Conf files work on Msys2 (or used to work; not tested lately since WSL does almost everything).

 To bootstrap from the web to a local checkout in $HOME: